shayaansultan/tp/docs/DeveloperGuide.md

 **Action:** Enter `filter t/HR`.

 **Expected Outcome:** The list is filtered to only show employees tagged with "HR".
-A success message indicates how many contacts are displayed.
+A success message tells the user what the list has been filtered by.
+The contacts that fulfill the predicate are displayed.

 <br>